-3.3 Loss
+C. Loss

 The loss metric specified by SLAs is packet loss rate: the number of lost packets divided by total number of arriving packets over a given time interval.
-As identified in [35], the difficulty in estimating the end-to-end loss rate is that it is unclear how to measure demand along a path (i.e., the denominator used in calculating the loss rate) particularly during congestion periods.
-Thus, we propose a heuristic approach as outlined in an earlier workshop paper [36].
+As identified in [37], the difficulty in estimating the end-to-end loss rate is that it is unclear how to measure demand along a path (i.e., the denominator used in calculating the loss rate) particularly during congestion periods.

-We start with the methodology in [35], which initiates a probe pair at a given time slot with probability p{loss} for estimation of the end-to-end frequency of congestion episodes \hat{F} and the mean duration of congestion episodes \widehat{D} .
+We start with the methodology in [37], which initiates a probe pair at a given time slot with probability p{loss} for estimation of the end-to-end frequency of congestion episodes \hat{F} and the mean duration of congestion episodes \hat{D} .
 In this approach, each probe consists of three packets, sent back-to-back.
 We measure the loss rate \hat{l} of the probes during congestion episodes.
-Since the methodology of [35] does not identify individual congestion episodes, we take an empirical approach, treating consecutive probes in which at least one packet is lost as indication of a congestion episode (i.e., similar to [41]).
+We refer the reader to [37] for details regarding the probing methodology and the derivation of \hat{F} .
+Since the methodology of [37] does not identify individual congestion episodes, we take an empirical approach, treating consecutive probes in which at least one packet is lost as indication of a congestion episode (i.e., similar to [43]).
 We assume that the end-to-end loss rate L is stationary and ergodic.
-Given an estimate of the frequency of congestion \hat{F} , we estimate the end-to-end loss rate as $\widehat{L} = \widehat{Fl}$.
+Given an estimate of the frequency of congestion \widehat{F} , we estimate the end-to-end loss rate as $\widehat{L} = \widehat{Fl}$.